chiragatal/esp-amp/README.md

 ## Supported ESP-IDF Version and SoCs

-For project development with ESP-AMP, it is recommended to use IDF v5.3.1 or any subsequent releases.
+For project development with ESP-AMP, it is recommended to use IDF v5.3.1.
 At present, the following SoCs are supported:

 | SoC | Maincore | Subcore |
 | :--- | :--- | :--- |